safwan092/Fritzing_Custom_Parts/README.md

 # Fritzing_Custom_Parts

-In this Repo you will find Fritzing parts that I made using photos edited in Inkscape and Fritzing.
+In this Repo you will find Fritzing parts that I use and some parts I made using photos edited in Inkscape and Fritzing.